Did you know that if you keep baby up too long or too short baby won’t sleep well? This post discusses how to correctly count the time baby is awake.

 Waketime ends when you put your baby in his crib for a nap (or bedtime).
 NOT when baby falls asleep.

 Waketime DOES include feeding time.
 It is time your baby is awake.

 It sounds easy until you add in the “What ifs”.

 Take note that with that waketime length, your baby took thirty minutes to fall asleep.
 That is good data to track.
-If you need help tracking, be sure to purchase my Logs eBook for only one dollar!
+If you need help tracking, be sure to purchase my Logs eBook here!

 What if your baby wakes up early and stays in the crib for a while before you get her up?
 Is that still when it starts?

 This is where things can get very tricky.